Choose the latest improvements for spring dead spot control this fall

 Golf course tees, fairways and roughs:

-- Note: it may be beneficial to upgrade to 14 fl. oz./A for one or two years to get the disease under control, and then switch to 7 fl. oz./A for long-term prevention
+- It can be beneficial to upgrade to the high rates of Posterity (14 fl. oz./A) or Velista (30 oz./A) for one or two years to get the disease under control, and then switch to lower rates for long-term prevention

 - Water-in immediately with at least 0.15 in. of irrigation